YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Example:

 .. parsed-literal::
-   bincpy(inname,outname); YottaDB/GT.M routine to do a binary copy from file named in argument 1 to file named in argument 2
+   bincpy(inname,outname); YottaDB routine to do a binary copy from file named in argument 1 to file named in argument 2
            ;
      new adj,nrec,rsize,x
      new $etrap